PURPOSE OF THIS POLICY

 The IPVCC is a subcommittee of the UCCC.
 The IPVCC receives direction and guidance from the UCCC on prioritization of inclusivity efforts.
 The IPVCC is an operational organization that creates progress towards campus climate strategic goals.

-The IPVCC includes representatives from the Office of the Vice President for Diversity, Facilities Management, Resources for Disabled Students, Assistive Technology Resource Center, Student Diversity Programs and Services, Parking and Transportation Services, student leadership, and others as needed.
+The IPVCC includes representatives from the Office of the Vice President for Diversity, Facilities Management, Student Disability Center, Assistive Technology Resource Center, Student Diversity Programs and Services, Parking and Transportation Services, student leadership, and others as needed.

 The IPVCC is charged with creating and maintaining inclusive design standards and guidelines using the Facilities Management process.
 The committee reviews new construction and renovation projects’ compliance with these inclusivity standards.
 The committee is charged with ensuring that an annual or periodic audit is conducted of existing buildings for compliance and to identify high-priority needs.
 The committee also considers instances of hardship and requests for waivers.